Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 - Saturday's over/under is 5.4 points lower than the two team's combined 59.9 points per game average.

-- This contest's over/under is 2.8 points greater than the 51.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 51.7 points per game, 2.8 fewer than this contest's over/under.

-- The Cougars and their opponents have scored an average of 55.8 points per game in 2021, 1.3 more than Saturday's total.
+- Cougars games this season feature an average total of 55.8 points, a number 1.3 points higher than Saturday's over/under.

-- The 57.1 PPG average total in Bulls games this season is 2.6 points more than this game's over/under.
+- The 54.5-point total for this game is 2.6 points below the 57.1 points per game average total in Bulls games this season.

 Houston Stats and Trends